 Hiouchi Visitor Center to pick up park maps, newspaper, Junior Ranger books, and ask questions.

-Complete the Redwood EdVenture Quest at Jedediah Smith Campground.
+Complete the Redwood EdVenture Quest at Jedediah Smith Campground (sadly, this program is no longer available).
 Make sure to spend time at the river.

 Drive Howland Hill Road with stops at Stout Memorial Grove Loop, Boy Scout Tree Trail, and Simpson-Reed Grove.